letsRobot/docs/api-reference.md

 ### Streaming audio

-To stream audio, we need to send MP2 encoded audio in an MPEG-TS container to the audio stream URL.
+To stream audio, we need to send MP2 encoded audio in an MPEG-TS container to the audio stream's URL.

 To do this, we can use ffmpeg: